QwikDev/qwik/DEVELOPER.md

 ## Qwik JSX Generate Script

-Qwik's JSX implementation is based off of React's `@types/react`.
+Qwik's JSX implementation is based on React's `@types/react`.
 However, React's JSX is declared as a `global` and adds its own events such as `onClick`.
 To avoid the global and allow Qwik to scope its own implementation of JSX, there's a generate script that gets the latest `@types/react/index.d.ts`, and parses the JSX type information.

 ```
 yarn jsx.types